Vhati/TweetSubs/readme.txt

 and display any live @tweets mentioning that account as subtitles in VLC.

   Geographically separated people can schedule a video to play simultaneously, follow the same account, compose tweets, and see each other's commentary.
 ( Example: MockTM Events http://twitter.com/MockTM )

+  Alternatively, if the video isn't playable in VLC, commentary can be sent to a window that can float over proprietary players.